krasserm/krasserm.github.io/_posts/2023-12-10-grammar-based-agents.md

 ## Outlook

 This two-phase approach of unconstrained thinking and constrained tool call generation may also be the basis for using more specialized models e.g. one for the thinking phase and another one for the tool call generation phase.
-I plan to present this in [another article](/2024/03/06/modular-agent/).
+This is covered in articles that [separate planning from function calling](/2024/03/06/modular-agent/) and [fine-tune the planner on a synthetic dataset](/2024/05/31/planner-fine-tuning/).